JoelShepard/The-C-Repo/README.md

 # The C Repo
-This is my Repo of all my C programs
+This is my Repo of all my C programs.
+Comments are generated automatically by [Claude](https://claude.ai), don't trust them completely.